Skip to main content

 Best Lunch Spots in Provo (2026)

 Lunch in Provo is a different game than dinner.
-You're usually working with a time constraint — 45 minutes between classes, an hour break from work, or that narrow window before afternoon meetings start.
+You're usually working with a time constraint — forty-five minutes between classes, an hour away from a desk, or the narrow window before afternoon meetings start.
 The best lunch spots understand this.
 They get food to you quickly without sacrificing the quality that makes it worth leaving your desk or apartment.

 15 Minutes: Grab and Go

-J-Dawgs — The legendary BYU hot dog stand.
-The line looks long but moves fast.
-A Polish dog with J-Dawgs special sauce is one of the most satisfying quick meals near campus for under $5.
+J-Dawgs — The BYU hot dog stand.
+The line looks long and moves fast, and a Polish dog with the special sauce is one of the most satisfying quick meals near campus.
 Open for lunch daily.

-BYU Creamery on Ninth — Deli sandwiches, prepared salads, and grab-and-go items made for students between classes.
-Not going to win any culinary awards, but the convenience and price are unbeatable on campus.
+BYU Creamery on Ninth — Deli sandwiches, prepared salads and grab-and-go items built for students between classes.
+It isn't chasing culinary awards; convenience and price are the argument, and on campus that argument usually wins.

 30 Minutes: Fast Casual